tahsin4466/StartASM/README.md

 Where:
 - Registers are r0-r9
-- Memory addresses are m<000000> to m<999999>, with each value being a byte
+- Memory addresses are m<000000> to m<999999>, with each value being a byte (can be variable length)
-- Instruction addresses are i[000000] to i[999999], with each value being an instruction
+- Instruction addresses are i[000000] to i[999999], with each value being an instruction (can be variable length)
-- Comments are any string within double quotes ""
+- Comments are any string within double quotes *"Like this"*

 Check the 'code' folder for examples.
 'ExampleCode' is a file that provides no syntax errors, whereas the other files are test cases for the compiler.
 Here is that code found in 'ExampleCode':